uxlfoundation/oneapi-construction-kit/doc/design.md

 # Design

-This document aims to provide an overview of the design of ComputeAorta.
+This document aims to provide an overview of the design of the oneAPI Construction Kit.
 Its primary goal is to give developers a grounding in the project structure and a good idea of where specific components reside within the directory structure.

 ## Project Structure

-A common structure is used as much as possible throughout the ComputeAorta repository.
+A common structure is used as much as possible throughout the oneAPI Construction Kit repository.
 Implementations of open standards, such as OpenCL and Vulkan, exist as subdirectories of the `source` directory and shared components, or modules, reside in the `modules` directory.

 Throughout the repository the following layout is adhered to when applicable: